Westland Lynx: Germany

 The first German Navy Lynx, a Sea Lynx Mk88 model, was manufactured in 1981.
 A total of 19 were built.
 In 1996, the German Navy elected to purchase seven additional Super Lynx Mk88As; in 1998, the decision was taken to upgrade the existing Mk88 fleet, by then numbering a total of 17, to the improved Mk88A standard.
 In the anti-surface role, Germany's Lynx fleet were supplemented by several Westland Sea Kings, which were upgraded with Sea Skua missiles in the 1990s.
 In 2009, Germany was studying a limited upgrade programme for their Super Lynx fleet which reportedly included the replacement of the current anti-ship missile.
 In 2013, the German defence ministry signed a contract with Selex ES to integrate new electro-optical/infrared sensors onto the Super Lynx.

 Since 2012, German Lynx have been deployed routinely off the coast of Somalia to discourage and intervene against acts of piracy as a part of the multinational Operation Atalanta.
 In September 2014, 15 of the navy's 22-strong Sea Lynx Mk88A fleet were temporarily grounded following the discovery of fuselage cracks on some aircraft.
 The German Defense Ministry estimated that the Sea Lynx fleet would return to full strength in early 2015.
-In the long term, the German Navy is to retire the Super Lynx in favour of the NH90 Sea Tiger.
+The German Navy is to retire all its Super Lynx until the end of 2026 in favour of the NH90 Sea Tiger.